gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 Hope in the Lord brings calmness and peace for the soul.
 # Psalm 132
 # Psalm 136
+# Psalm 142
+The psalm says this was when David was in the cave (but haven’t reached that point).
+It is a psalm asking God for the deliverance of evil, from those who persecute him.
 # Psalm 149
 A praising Psalm that can be divided into two parts.
 The first is vv.
 1-3 that purely praises the Lord, and the second is vv.
 4-9, about how the faithful people of Israel shall execute judgement through the sword on the nations.
 # Psalm 150